venables/venabl.es/README.md

 The app will be running at [http://localhost:3000](http://localhost:3000).

+## Edge compatibility

+This app is entirely edge-compatible, meaning it can be run in edge runtimes such as [Vercel](https://vercel.com/docs/edge-network/overview).

+However, the edge-compatible database adapter ([@neondatabase/serverless](https://github.com/neondatabase/serverless)) does not work against a local Postgres instance without running a proxy, which is outside of the scope of this project.

+Therefore, this project does not make an edge-style connection to Postgres by default.
+The app checks a separate environment variable, `DATABASE_URL_EDGE`, to determine if we should connect to an edge database, or a create a traditional postgres database connection.
+If you would like to develop against an edge database locally, you just need to set this environment variable to the URL of your edge database.

+Similarly, because Next Auth requires a database connection to store user information, our Next Auth configuration is edge-ready (using JWT sessions which require no database), but is augmented for signin/register endpoints at `app/api/auth/[...nextauth]/route.ts` to work with a traditional database connections as well as edge connections.

 ## Database

 Drizzle is set up to use PostgreSQL by default, but any database will work.
 Simply set `DATABASE_URL` in your `.env` (or `.env.local`) file to work.